 Injuries Not Covered by Workers’ Comp

 There are some common situations that fall outside the realm of workers’ comp because of their relationship to employment.
-If you sustained injuries during any other the following situations, it’s best to consult a Baltimore attorney to find out if you are eligible for benefits.
+If you sustained injuries during any other of the following situations, it’s best to consult a Baltimore attorney to find out if you are eligible for benefits.

 - Recreational Activities.
 Many workplaces offer team building and recreational activities like company picnics, holiday parties, or happy hours.
 If the event is voluntary and only for the employee’s benefit, it’s likely it’s not covered under workers’ comp laws.
 If, however, if it is a required event, the employer benefits from the employee’s attendance, or the activity occurs at the workplace during business hours, compensation may be available.